ownport/pyactors/docs/introduction.md

 ## Actor types

-At the moment pyactors supported only 4 approaches for working with actors: generators, greenlets, threads and processes.
+At the moment pyactors supported 4 approaches for working with actors: generators, greenlets, threads and processes.
 Based on this 5 actors can be created:

 - GeneratorActor, based on generators
-- GreenletActor, based on gevent library & greenlets
+- GreenletActor, based on GeneratorActor and imap_nonblocking function
 - ThreadedGeneratorActor, the same as GeneratorActor but the actor created in separated thread
 - ForkedGeneratorActor, the same as GeneratorActor but the actor created in separated process
 - ForkedGreenletActor, the same as GreenletActor but the actor created in separated process